sdaitzman/Arduino-Boilerplate/README.md

 # Arduino-Boilerplate
 ***A project by Sam Daitzman***

+This is in development and has known issues.
+Don't use it yet if you want something stable!

 Arduino-boilerplate is a template for your next Arduino-based project.
 It works with the Arduino app, [Stino](https://github.com/Robot-Will/Stino), or your favorite text editor.
 Just follow these instructions to get started: